esa/polyhedral-gravity-model/README.md

 ---
 gravityModel:
   input:
     polyhedron: #polyhedron source-file(s)
-      - "../example-config/data/tsoulis.node"   #.node contains the vertices
+      - "../example-config/data/tsoulis.node"   # .node contains the vertices
-      - "../example-config/data/tsoulis.face"   #.face contains the triangular faces
+      - "../example-config/data/tsoulis.face"   # .face contains the triangular faces
-    density: 2670.0                             #constant density in [kg/m^3]
+    density: 2670.0                             # constant density in [kg/m^3]
-    points:                                     #Location of the computation point(s) P
+    points: # Location of the computation point(s) P
-      - [0, 0, 0]                               #Here it is situated at the origin
+      - [ 0, 0, 0 ]                             # Here it is situated at the origin
-    check: true                                 #Fully optional, input checking is enabled
+    check: true                                 # Fully optional, enables input checking (not given: false)
   output:
-    filename: "gravity_result.csv"              #The name of the output file
+    filename: "gravity_result.csv"              # The name of the output file

 ````